-And even though we still think the best way to beat the cold is flying south to a toasty Florida vacation, we’ve created a list of some of the most frequently asked winter questions to help you get prepared.
-From gear and winter wear, to shoveling and de-icing like a pro, our winter FAQ’s are the perfect starting point.
+The best way to beat the cold is to fly south to a toasty Florida vacation, and we’ve created a list of some of the most frequently asked winter questions to help you prepare.
+From gear and winter wear, to shoveling and de-icing like a pro, our winter FAQs are the perfect starting point.
 It’s also the place to start planning your Florida winter escape.

 What’s the best way to keep your hands warm during the winter?

 Keep your extremities warm - the keyword here being keep.
 Run your hands under warm water or get them nice and toasty by the heater before slipping on a good pair of gloves.
 Of course, a little bit of exercise, like say paddle boarding in Florida, is also great to get the blood flowing in your hands.
 Try some eco trails in Naples along Florida’s Paradise Coast, or a magical night paddle in Don Pedro Island.
 We’re warm already.